spassantino/HerbCrudProject/README.md

 ##What I Would Add
 If given additional time I would add an option to view herbs grouped by keywords or common data.
 I also would like to incorporate a file or printwriter to save herbs on to a csv when added in to the ArrayList.
 ##Obstacles
 A stumbling point I encountered was identifying how to order an object to be retrieved by a specific attribute as well as update its value at the same time.
+Ultimately I matched them by common name from a for each loop and assigning values to the attributes with setters.
+Another challenge I had to overcome was the time it took to fill out Herb data based on fields selected.
+I found no clever or shortcut way to go about it, and collected the data piece by piece.